 Besides the allowance that have already been introduced in Section 2.6.1, there is a tax allowance for children, which is granted for parents instead of child benefits in case this grant is more beneficiary for the tax payers than the child benefits.
-This allowance was amounted to 3,504 euros per year and child for the years 2011-2014 and was increased to 3,576 in 2015.
+This allowance was amounted to 3,504 euros per year and child for the years 2011-2014 and has been increased yearly afterwards (up to 3,576 in 2015, 3,624 in 2016 and 3,678 in 2017).
 Since 2000, it includes an allowance for child care.
 The child allowance is not allocated among non-married parents.
 Each of the parents is eligible to the entire child allowance.